Trusts and Foundations

 The Ulverscroft Foundation gave us a grant to install Braille signage throughout the building now that the redevelopment has been completed.

-For more information about grant making, or if you want to help with donations towards our projects, please contact Fundraising Manager Clare Wichbold, telephone 01432 346505, or email clare.wichbold@courtyard.org.uk
+For more information about grant making, or if you want to help with donations towards our projects, please contact Head of Fundraising Melanie Denning, telephone 01432 346505, or email melanie.denning@courtyard.org.uk